-Davis School District and Snow Horse Elementary do not discriminate on the basis of race, color, religion, sex, age, national origin, disability, or veteran status in its programs and activities, and provides equal access to the Boy Scouts and other designated youth groups.
-Inquires or complaints regarding the non-discrimination policies may be directed to an individual's principal or supervisor and/or the District Compliance Officer
+Davis School District and Snow Horse Elementary do not discriminate on the basis of race, color, religion, sex, age, national origin, disability, sexual orientation, gender identity, veteran status, or any other characteristic protected by law, in its programs and activities, and provides equal access to the Boy Scouts and other designated youth groups.

+Inquiries or complaints regarding the non-discrimination policies may be directed to an individual's principal or supervisor and/or the District Compliance Officer:

-Steve Baker, Associate Director Human Resources ADA (Employment Issues) Coordinator
+Steven Baker, Associate Director Human Resources ADA (Employment Issues) Compliance Officer Davis School District

-Davis School District 45 East State Street P.O.
-Box 588 Farmington, Utah 84025 tel: (801) 402-5315
+45 East State Street, P.O.
+Box 588 Farmington, Utah 84025

+Tel: (801) 402-5315 Email: sbaker@dsdmail.net